|Today, we have a triple bill, kiddies! That is, instead of the usual two albums, this post will show three albums.

 |Same scooter, different guy and girl.
 “Berlin With Love” gives the impression to people who have never been there that Berlin is nothing more than Rome in disguise.
 Except that there are one or two visual cues that give a sense of Deutschland.
 The lady holding a beer stein, for one; an open advocacy of drinking and driving.

 Hey, to heck with German engineering!
-Everyone knows that Italian Vespas are better! tramadol for dogs to buy Capri pants too!
+Everyone knows that Italian Vespas are better!
+Capri pants too!

 |Hey… do you notice that each time Jo Basile makes another album “with Love”, there is a different guy and girl, and the Vespa seems more crowded than before?
 This time, there is more of a sense of formula.
 The Vespa, the national garb, the shopping things which are more noticeably culture-specific, but no capri pants this time.